 Total Semester Credit Hours

-* Please see the NTID General Education Curriculum–Liberal Arts and Sciences for more information.
+* Please see the NTID General Education Curriculum (GE) for more information.
 Depending on placement, the writing sequence may begin with Critical Reading and Writing (UWRT-100) or a First Year Writing course, such as FYW: Writing Seminar (UWRT-150).
-Students should also choose a course that satisfies one of the RIT LAS Perspectives: ethical (P1), artistic (P2), global (P3), or social (P4).
+Students should also choose a course that satisfies one of the RIT GE Perspectives: ethical, artistic, global, or social.

 † Pre-baccalaureate courses strengthen students’ skills in critical thinking, learning strategies, and specific discipline areas.